HossamMarey/headless-wordpress/README.md

-# jokes
+# Headless Wordpress

+> building a blog home page which collect data from a wordpress website
-> My awesome Nuxt.js project
+> it's a Nuxt.js project

 ## Build Setup